kowshikmeda/devtinder/frontend/README.md

 -Show toast message on save profile
 -New page-See all connections
 -New page-See all connection requests
 -Feature : Accepted/Rejected a connectionRequest
+-Send/Ignore the user card from feed
+-Signup the new user
+-E2E testing

 -body